open-ephys/ONI/source/api/liboni/liboni-example.rst

     reg = 2; // NOTE: this changed to 2 compared to previous example
     oni_set_opt(ctx, ONI_OPT_RESETACQCOUNTER, &reg, sizeof(oni_size_t));

-This will reset the clock and automatically start acquisition (set ``ONI_OPT_RUNNING`` to 1).
+This will reset the clock and automatically start acquisition (this sets ``ONI_OPT_RUNNING`` to 1).

 .. _liboni_example_read_frame: